 We acknowledge there are some circumstances in which communication and cooperation between co-parents may not be possible.
 If you or someone you know is experiencing domestic violence, please call or text 211 for services and support in your area.
+For more information and resources regarding Family Law in Saskatchewan visit www.familylawsask.com About the Author:

-About the Author: Samantha is an associate practicing in the Saskatoon office.
+Samantha is an associate practicing in the Saskatoon office.

-About McKercher LLP: McKercher LLP is one of Saskatchewan's largest, most established law firms, with offices in Saskatoon and Regina.
+About McKercher LLP:

+McKercher LLP is one of Saskatchewan's largest, most established law firms, with offices in Saskatoon and Regina.
 Our deep roots and client-first philosophy have helped our firm to rank in the top 5 in Saskatchewan by Canadian Lawyer magazine (2019/20).
 Integrity, experience, and capacity provide innovative solutions for our clients' diverse legal issues and complex business transactions.